1. Introduction

 mysqladmin: connect to server at xyz failed

-The error message connect to server at xyz failed
+The error message connect to server at xyz failed indicates that the

 user specified in the configuration file has no access to MySQL.
 First check